 Rotunda, King’s Cross

 What: Sunday roasts are taken very seriously at Rotunda’s Sunday Beef Club.
 The four-course menu starts with canapés and a welcome drink before a seafood platter is brought out.
-For the main event, a roast of sirloin comes accompanied with seasonal vegetables, Yorkshire puddings, unlimited duck fat potatoes and plenty of gravy.
+For the main event, a roast of sirloin comes accompanied with unlimited duck fat roast potatoes, seasonal vegetables, Yorkshire puddings, and plenty of gravy.
 Desserts are included too.

 Where: Kings Place, 90 York Way, N1 9AG